Anatomiclab/GastroFLOW/README.md

 ## Network Running time

-The running time of the provided scripts with the provided data in the external dataset may vary based on different environments.

-The running time for each stage of the system using the provided data is presented in the table below:
+The running time for each stage of the system using external dataset is presented in the table below:

 | Stage of the System | Running Time (s) |
 | ------------- | ------------- |